vednemesicnik/cz.vednemesicnik/docs/_author-roles-and-permissions.md

 ### **Author**

 - **Capabilities**:
-  - Can create, edit, publish, unpublish, archive, restore, and delete their own content.
+  - Can create, edit, publish, retract, archive, restore, and delete their own content.
   - Can view editorial board positions and members.
   - Can manage their own tasks related to content and metadata (e.g., categories, tags).
 - **Restrictions**: